Bromgard/rcblack/grammar/intro_verbs.md

 The house is painted by John.

 The _middle_ voice is the reflexive form that end with the -sk ending.
 Barnes reports that this voicing has some similarities with the passive voice.
 This construction often expresses a simple active reflexive action, but overall the usage of this voice is also idiomatic.
 The term was coined by linguists to describe a grammatical voice that was in between the passive and active voice.
-For more details, see the lesson that covers mediopassive voice.